-- Display Notes displays the Cue Notes (on page 265) in a horizontal bar at the bottom of the PSD. - Display Command Line displays an optional command line on the PSD.
-Not available on Element 2 - Break Link to Live/Blind When selecting the Live/Blind display, the PSD will also come into view if it is currently hidden.
+- Display Command Line displays an optional command line on the PSD.
+Not available on Element 2. - Break Link to Live/Blind When selecting the Live/Blind display, the PSD will also come into view if it is currently hidden.
 This option allows you to break the link between the PSD and the Live/Blind displays so that the PSD will no longer come into view when selecting Live/Blind.